 Having conversations to understand and record a person’s wishes has never been more important than during the current COVID-19 pandemic.
-Read this document from the Resus Council clarifying what the ReSPECT Process can do to help facilitate conversation.
+Read this PDF document from the Resus Council clarifying what the ReSPECT Process can do to help facilitate conversation.

 ReSPECT (Recommended Summary Plan for Emergency Care and Treatment) has been developed by the UK Resuscitation Council.
 It is currently being implemented in various locations across the country.
 Read an introduction to ReSPECT here.

 The aim of the project in the West of England is to understand whether the ReSPECT process offers confidence and an effective framework for encouraging and empowering staff to have these important conversations with their patients.
 We aim to explore and identify barriers to supporting patient’s wishes as documented on a ReSPECT form from an organisational, system and cultural perspective.
 View the region we cover here.

 The training package